 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
 End users must follow the specific operating instructions for satisfying RF exposure compliance.
+To maintain compliance with FCC RF exposure compliance requirements, please follow operation instruction as documented in this manual.
 This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
-IEEE 802.11b or 802.11g operation of this product in the U.S.A. is firmware-limited to channels 1 through 11.